Recent developments in exponential functionals of L\'evy processes: Bernstein-gamma functions

-\begin{remark}[\textit{\textbf{Further comments}}] When \(\phi\) is a Wiener-Hopf factor of a \LLP \(\xi\), the measure \(k(\D y)\) in~\eqref{WWrep1} can be represented in terms of the harmonic measure.
-For example, if \(\phi\) is the Laplace exponent of the ascending ladder height process of \(\xi\), then on \(\Rp\)
+\begin{remark}[\textit{\textbf{Further comments}}] When $\phi$ is a Wiener--Hopf factor of a \LLP $\xi$, the measure $k(\D y)$ in~\eqref{WWrep1} can be represented in terms of the corresponding harmonic renewal measure.
+For example, if $\phi$ is the Laplace exponent of the ascending ladder height process of $\xi$, then on $\Rp$

-where \(q \geq 0\) is the killing rate of \(\xi\) (which equals zero when \(\xi\) is conservative); see~\cite[(5.5)]{Minchev-Savov-2025} for a result that extends even to bivariate Bernstein-gamma functions. \end{remark}
+is the harmonic renewal measure associated with the ascending Wiener--Hopf factor, where $q\geq0$ is the killing rate of $\xi$ (which equals zero when $\xi$ is conservative).
+In this case,

+The terminology reflects the harmonic weight $\D t/t$, which is the continuous analogue of the harmonic sums appearing in the random-walk Wiener--Hopf factorisation.
+This measure appears naturally in Fristedt's formula for the ladder process; see, for example, \cite[Sec.~5.2]{Don07}.
+See also \cite[(5.5)]{Minchev-Savov-2025} for a version extending to bivariate Bernstein-gamma functions. \end{remark}

 We continue with a representation of \(\Wphi\) that is suitable for deriving asymptotics, for which we will need the following terms:

 Here, the complex integral is taken along any contour in \(\Cb_{\lbrb{0, \infty}}\) connecting \(1\) to \(z+1\), \(\lfloor \cdot \rfloor\) denotes the floor function, and all derivatives inside the integrals are taken with respect to \(u\). \nomenclature[C]{\( L_\phi, \, T_\phi, \, E_\phi\,, \Aph\)}{components for the Stirling-type asymptotics for $W_\phi$, \eqref{terms}, \eqref{Aphi}}